 - Look at the big picture: Is there something that can explain your dog’s or cat’s behavior, such as boredom, incomplete house training, lack of socialization, or age?
 If you still suspect that separation anxiety is to blame, begin to work with them to redirect the negative associations they experience when you leave.

 - Give them reassurances and positive associations that counteract their worry.
 Help condition them to a new idea of what it means when you leave.
 You know you’re just going to work, but to your furbabies, it might seem like you might never return.

 - Consider speaking to an animal behaviorist for personalized tips.

-- Downplay your return by settling in first and waiting until your dog is completely calm before you say hello or pay attention to them.
+- Downplay your return by settling in first and waiting until your pet is completely calm before you say hello or pay attention to them.
 This tilts the focus of the guardian’s coming and going as it is treated like less of an ordeal.

+Engaging distractions can make being alone a fun and positive experience.
 Give them a task to engage their brain while you are gone.
-Kongs filled with treats and dog-safe peanut butter or puzzle toys that stimulate a dog’s brain can help keep them happy and occupied.
-This can provide a distraction that passes the time.
+Kongs filled with treats and dog-safe peanut butter or puzzle toys that stimulate your furbaby’s brain can help keep them occupied and calm.
+These distractions help pass the time.